open-component-model/podinfo/podinfo-helm/README.md

 ## Description

 This folder contains a component that has a HelmChart based Resource in it.
-It also contains a Localization object and a Resource.
+It also contains a Localization, Configuration and Resource objects.

 The localization config object can be found in `localization-config.yaml` file.

-This file describes how a configuration will happen.
-Where the configured object is and what file to look for.
+This file describes how a localization will happen.
+Where the localized object is and what file to look for.

-We fetch this config object and configure the `manifests-resource.yaml` object with it.

-The ocm-controller objects are defined in `localized-resource.yaml`, `repository-object.yaml` and `component-object.yaml`.

-Once this is done, we create a `HelmRelease` in `helm_release.yaml`.
-This object will point to the Localized resource object.
-Flux will fetch the linked Artifact and deploy the localized resources within.
+Further configuration is provided by the `configuration-config.yaml` file.
+This sets the `color` and a custom `message` for the generated UI.

 ## Building the Component